 Goal: Learn all of the skills necessary to succeed in this course.
-Objectives: In order to do this you will:

 - Read the syllabus;

 - Introduce yourself to your classmates;

 - Join a study group;

 - Watch the welcome video;

 - Find the professors name and contact information in the syllabus;

 - When are the professors office hours?

 - Find how many quizzes and projects there will be in this class;

 - Know what percent of the grade each quiz, discussion, or project is;

 - Find what day everything is due;

 - Find 2 places to get help;

 - Read each section of Blackboard and find one SECRET to SUCCESS;

 - Learn about grading and class policies.